Credit/Debit cards fraud – A solution? – How to protect yourself

 This method however is where the vast majority of leaks take place in UAE mainly because a lot of people buy and use 2nd hand phones/tablets which could have been previously hacked.
 The same applies to computers using pirated OS and/or applications or if the security settings on your device are turned off.
 In addition, very few invest in securing their devices further by using powerful antiviruses and not the free ones which offers basic levels of protection.

 Method 3 describes itself.
 It is a leak from you personally.
 It happens when people ignore common sense.
 For example, people handing over their credit/debit cards along with PINs to others in order to process their payments.
 An example of this is when people hand over gas station workers their cards and provide them with the PIN to pay on their behalf.
-I have seen that happens countless times either at gas stations or at groceries stores.
 Another example would be when people hand over their cards to their kids and give them the PIN numbers!
-A child has no grasp of the dangers surrounding that plastic card and can be fooled much easily than you.
+A child has no grasp of the dangers surrounding that plastic card and can be fooled much easier than you.

 Credit/Debit cards fraud – The Ugly Truth – Why does it happen

 Suffering from fraud is ugly and painful.
-Banks in UAE take forever to investigate cases and resolve them.
-In most cases, the full amount is never retrieved.
-Let alone banks force victims to pay the full bill till the issue is “investigated”.
-Victims on the hand have to wait for up to 90 days or more to get anything back.
+Banks in UAE take a significant amount of time to investigate cases and resolve them.
+In most cases, the full amount is never recovered.
+Let alone that banks force victims to pay the full bill (in case of a credit card fraud) till the issue is investigated and resolved.
+Victims on the other hand have to wait for up to 90 days or more to get anything back.

 So why fraud happens?
 Well, it is not rocket science.
 The most important 5 reasons as to why fraud happens in UAE are

 • Privacy and data protection is virtually nonexistence in UAE.
 There are no PCI/DSS style laws in UAE forcing merchants to encrypt their databases.
-The Central Bank in its notice dated 21 May 2019 ((CBUAE/BSD/C/2019/2094)) mandated all Financial Institutions operating in the Cards payment ecosystem to comply with PCI DSS but there is nothing for merchants to force them to do the same.
+The Central Bank in its notice dated 21 May 2019 ((CBUAE/BSD/C/2019/2094)) mandated all Financial Institutions operating in the Cards payment ecosystem to comply with PCI DSS but there is no mention about merchants to force them to do the same.

 • There is no law preventing merchants from keeping your credit/debit card information without your consent.

-• For the sake of easy, quick financial transactions and to save costs most bank’s payment gateways do not do basic security checks to minimize the chances of fraud transactions if the payment is below a certain value.
+• For the sake of easy, quick financial transactions and to save costs most bank’s payment gateways will let certain payments through without OTPs if the payment is below a certain value.

-• The vast majority of online merchants in UAE are very greedy and very cheap.
-Most of them use very powerful platforms to build their online stores BUT they fail miserably, either purposely or to just save costs, in configuring their security properly.
-So, it is not a question of if a disaster happens and rather it is when a disaster happens and a security breach take place as in the incident that affected Careem customers several years ago.
+• The vast majority of online merchants in UAE do not invest property in security.
+Most of them use very powerful platforms to build their online stores BUT many fail miserably, either out of ignorance or to save costs, in configuring their security properly.

 Building a GPU based Crypto Mining Rig